uccser/cs-field-guide/csfieldguide/static/interactives/training-ground/README.md

 ## Licences

-This interactive uses noUiSlider by [refreshless](https://refreshless.com/nouislider/).
+This interactive uses [noUiSlider](https://refreshless.com/nouislider/) by Léon Gersen.
 Its licence can be found in `LICENCE-THIRD-PARTY` with a full copy available in the `third-party-licences` directory.